All Episodes

 Now, management may have to focus heavily more heavily on one side of the business, depending on where you are in the business cycle.

-So if you've got a coin that's launched and it gets no network traction and it was intended to be simply a platform for something else to run on top of it, then it it'll never gain the network effect.
+So if you've got a coin that's launched and it gets no network traction and it was intended to be simply a platform for something else to run on top of it, then it'll never gain the network effect.

-The coins uh will not go up.
+The coins will not go up.

-Okay, well, let me let me fine-tune that message.
+Okay, well, let me fine-tune that message.

 I mean, I'm glad you brought it up.

-Two decent sized users we benefit by unit sales, the revenue derived from unit sales of that one user times two.
+Two decent-sized users, we benefit by unit sales, the revenue derived from unit sales of that one user times two.

 So we benefit twice as much.

-Okay, we benefit from the network effect, but that is not our sole value driver.
+We benefit from the network effect, but that is not our sole value driver.

 Now, the more of these users that buy the tokens, okay, the more revenue we get from unit sales, the more revenue we get from advisory and consulting, but the more value we get from the network effect.

-To explain this in a more layman's perspective, and I've done this in other videos, but it seems to work because people got it finally, so I'm going to use it here.
+Okay, to explain this in a more layman's perspective, and I've done this in other videos, but it seems to work because people got it finally, so I'm going to use it here.

 Okay, that's good.

-They sell two copies, they get paid 100%, plus those two members can now play with each other versus playing with themselves.
+They sell two copies, they get paid $100, plus those two members can now play with each other versus playing with themselves.

-The first guy who bought it maybe enjoys Grand Theft Auto a lot.
+The first guy who bought it, maybe enjoys Grand Theft Auto a lot.

 He has a lot of fun.